Safeguarding Your Possessions

 Get a good quality walking shoe that will also work

-for the formal night on a cruise.
+for the formal night on a cruise for men.
 Avoiding the need for extra

 Locking Your Luggage